In the summer of 2017, I was specifically looking for a project to enter

 are painted in layers for depth, with dry brushed black, gold, silver, turquoise or red in appropriate spots.
 The finishing touch is the clear

-acrylic top coat which includes a small amount or white pearl pigment powder to provide a soft luster.
+acrylic top coat which includes a small amount of white pearl pigment powder to provide a soft luster.

 The bodice of the gown is based on large foam shoulders and snapped into place.
 The foam shoulder structure is covered in fabric, painted,

 and a great deal of pearl cabochons glued to the underside.
-The fabric portion is lined white twill with machine embroidered leaves I digitized
+The fabric portion is lined white twill decorated with machine embroidered leaves

-myself sprinkled throughout.
-The A line wrap skirt is similarly constructed, lined with a heavy black fabric, but ombre dyed white to black to
+I digitized myself.
+The A line wrap skirt is similarly constructed, lined with a heavy black fabric, but ombre dyed white to black to the bottom.

-the bottom.
 Each piece is trimmed with a yellow bias edge, a silver strip and a red length of ribbon between.
-Between the leaves, pearl beads
+Between the leaves, pearl beads are hand

 The sleeves, skirt and bodice are highlighted with strips of seafoam green fabric with a heat transfer foil geometric pattern applied.
 The gold is